 Egg roll vs spring roll: An egg roll is ideally made of any type of meat such as chicken, beef or pork with additional vegetables.
 The wrapper is made of dough dipped in egg and then deep-fried.
 A spring roll, on the other hand, is mainly filled with vegetables.
 It is then fried to bring out the crispy outer shell.
 Below are some of the major differences between an egg roll and a spring roll:

-What is the difference between Egg Roll and Spring Roll?
+So What is the Difference between Egg Roll and Spring Roll?

-- The consumption purpose: Spring roll are mainly consumed as appetizers and therefore not considered as main meals unlike for egg rolls which are mainly considered or taken as main meals.
-The egg roll is heavy especially if meat is added.
+Spring roll are mainly consumed as appetizers and therefore not considered as main meals unlike for egg rolls which are mainly considered or taken as main meals.
+The egg roll is heavy especially if meat is added

 An egg roll is mainly made up of many ingredients and is therefore larger in size compared to a spring roll which is smaller in size.
 An egg roll contains many ingredients such as meat and vegetable while a spring roll is only made with vegetables.

 8. The wrapper